faxad/activflow/README.md

 ```

 #### Step 5: Configure Field Visibility (Optional)
-- Include **config.py** in the workflow app and define **ACTIVITY_CONFIG** as Nested Ordered Dictionary if you want to have more control over what gets displayed.
+- Include **config.py** in the workflow app and define **ACTIVITY_CONFIG** as Nested Ordered Dictionary if you want to have more control over what gets displayed on the UI
-- Define for each activity model the visibility of fields for display on templates and forms
+- Define for each activity model, the visibility of fields, for display on templates and forms
-    - **create:** field will appear on activity create form
+    - **create:** field will appear on activity create/initiate form
-    - **update:** field will be available for activity update operation
+    - **update:** field will be available for activity update/revise operation
     - **display:** available for display in activity detail view
 ```python
 from collections import OrderedDict as odict